 Students granted deferred enrollment may not enroll at another academic institution, including another college, university, or in a program that grants credit through an accredited institution (in the United States or abroad).
 A deferred student who does so will forfeit their deferred enrollment status.

-- Submit the Deferred Enrollment Student Contract by July 15
+- Sign and submit the Deferred Enrollment Student Agreement by July 1

 - New information is reviewed for desired term of entry

 Follow your Admitted Student Checklist and transition to campus as a Badger!

 Any freshman student admitted in the Early Action or Regular Decision application periods may request to defer enrollment.
 Students admitted from the wait list are not eligible for deferred enrollment.

 The University of Wisconsin–Madison also provides reasonable accommodations for qualified admitted transfer students with disabilities, chronic medical conditions, and for active-duty military personnel.

 This is an accordion element with a series of buttons that open and close related content panels.